BERD: HOW TO WORK WITH THE BERD CORE

 Delivery or Sharing of Study Data

-The study protocol and IRB approval must accompany data.
+1. The study protocol and IRB approval must accompany the data.

-A data dictionary should accompany data and should include:
+2. A data dictionary should accompany data and should include the following:

 Units of measurement for each continuous variable